-- Conduct a I&I study to determine current level of inflows from I&I to potentially regain some capacity; make system improvements to reduce I&I. - Investigate reuse of Town's treated effluent through spray irrigation at ballfields, for firefighting, industrial operations, or other appropriate uses.
+- Conduct a l&l study to determine current level of inflows from l&l to potentially regain some capacity; make system improvements to reduce l&l. - Investigate reuse of Town's treated effluent through spray irrigation at ballfields, for firefighting, industrial operations, or other appropriate uses.